azazmuzaffar/Newlauncher-5.0/task7-backend-documentation.md

 POST /api/detection
 ```

-React does not connect directly to PostgreSQL.
-It communicates with Flask, and Flask reads or updates the stored data.
+React does not connect directly to PostgreSQL or MinIO.
+It sends requests to Flask, and Flask reads or updates the stored data.

 ---